mph-/lcapy/doc/overview.rst

    >>> V.units
    V

+By default, the units are not printed (for more details see :ref:`units`).

 Lcapy expressions have a number of other attributes  (see :ref:`expressionsattributes`) including:

 - `numerator`, `N` --  numerator of rational function